AdmiralFirefox/AdmiralFirefox/README.md

 ## Hello, I'm James Cuadra! 👋

-I am a challenge-driven Web Developer who utilizes modern technologies to bring captivating user experiences to life on the web.
+I like to create web apps and websites that utilizes modern technologies to bring captivating user experiences to life.

 Currently a Junior at [West Visayas State University,](https://wvsu.edu.ph/) taking Bachelor of Science in Computer Science.